lucspt/create-python-starter/src/create_python_starter/templates/fastapi/docs/guides/Testing.md

 ## Testing app routes

-If you look at our configuration file `conftest.py`, there are two `fixture`s defined that look something like:
+If you look at our configuration file, `conftest.py`, there are two `fixture`s defined that look something like:

 ```python